-At current valuations, this amounts to around $225 million.
+Ripple has unlocked one billion XRP from its escrow wallet today.
+It represents the supply allotment for the month in accordance with its pre-determined schedule.At current valuations, this amounts to around $225 million.
 XRP is currently in a tough position price-wise, resting at a support level of around $0.20.
 Should the support zone falter, it could spell trouble for the third-largest digital currency.

 Ripple Unlocks December XRPIn December of 2017 Ripple officially announced that it would be putting 55 billion XRP into an escrow wallet and would release 1 billion XRP every month in order to accelerate the XRP ecosystem.

 This month’s release of funds means that another $220 million worth of XRP is available for Ripple to use as they see fit.
 Considering the bearish price movement in cryptocurrency markets and a rather unpleasant year for altcoins, every fund unlocking brings in a new wave of fear for XRP holders.

 🔓 🔓 🔓 🔓 🔓 🔓 🔓 🔓 🔓 🔓 1,000,000,000 #XRP (225,092,032 USD) unlocked from escrow at Ripple Escrow wallet— Whale Alert (@whale_alert) December 1, 2019